Paul the Apostle: Early ministry

 After his conversion, Paul went to Damascus, where Acts 9 states he was healed of his blindness and baptized by Ananias of Damascus.
 Paul says that it was in Damascus that he barely escaped death.
 Paul also says that he then went first to Arabia, and then came back to Damascus.
-Paul's trip to Arabia is not mentioned anywhere else in the Bible, and some suppose he actually traveled to Mount Sinai for meditations in the desert.
+Paul's trip to Arabia is not mentioned anywhere else in the Bible, although it has been theorized that he traveled to Mount Sinai for meditations in the desert.
 He describes in Galatians how three years after his conversion he went to Jerusalem.
-There he met James and stayed with Simon Peter for 15 days.
+There he met James and stayed with Simon Peter for 15 days starting around 35 or 36 AD.
 Paul located Mount Sinai in Arabia in Galatians 4:24–25.

 Paul asserted that he received the Gospel not from man, but directly by "the revelation of Jesus Christ".
 He claimed almost total independence from the Jerusalem community (possibly in the Cenacle), but agreed with it on the nature and content of the gospel.
 He appeared eager to bring material support to Jerusalem from the various growing Gentile churches that he started.
 In his writings, Paul used the persecutions he endured to avow proximity and union with Jesus and as a validation of his teaching.

 Paul's narrative in Galatians states that 14 years after his conversion he went again to Jerusalem.
 It is not known what happened during this time, but both Acts and Galatians provide some details.
-Though a view is held that Paul spent 14 years studying the scriptures and growing in the faith.
 At the end of this time, Barnabas went to find Paul and brought him to Antioch.
 The Christian community at Antioch had been established by Hellenised diaspora Jews living in Jerusalem, who played an important role in reaching a Gentile, Greek audience, notably at Antioch, which had a large Jewish community and significant numbers of Gentile "God-fearers."
 From Antioch the mission to the Gentiles started, which would fundamentally change the character of the early Christian movement, eventually turning it into a new, Gentile religion.

 When a famine occurred in Judea, around 45–46, Paul and Barnabas journeyed to Jerusalem to deliver financial support from the Antioch community.
 According to Acts, Antioch had become an alternative center for Christians following the dispersion of the believers after the death of Stephen.
 It was in Antioch that the followers of Jesus were first called "Christians".